MSeidelFed/KineticMSI/USAGE.md

     * Two files containing the steady state pools as calculated from the M0 + M1 sum or the M0+....+Mn sum.
 These files are used to determine which one resembles the biology best in the step 3b.
 This requires an additionally matrix with non-labelled steady states, which will be used as comparison.
 The steady state files contain means across pixels from each molecular species in all datasets.
 Thus, since these are not related to a single preexisting IsoCorrectoR folder but to all folders at once, the output are allocated into a new directory that defaults to the current workspace if not specified.

-### Step 3b - Selecting the best isotope proxy that best reflects the biology
+## Step 5 - Selection of isotopic flux proxies: legitimate reflection of the biological system

 *A function to select an isotope proxy that best reflects the changes seen in steady state pools measured without stable isotope assisted mass spectrometry*